dddrrreee/cs240lx-25spr/labs/13-ws2812b/README.md

     `WS2812b.h` header.
 Note: you'll have to do your own timings and show that your primitives have accurate timings.

+Extensions:
+  1. use your IR remote to control the strip.
+  2. use your accel/gyro to control the strip.
+  3. control more than one strip at a time.  ideally where you merge the writes for each into a single set updates (recall we can set and clear many pins at once with a single store).
+  4. do the 2d light arrays we have and display words, funny faces, etc.  Compose with (1)-(4).
+  5. if you have your nrf code working from 140e: use one pi to control another over RF.  using the accel/gyro to control a remote strip will blow your friends' minds.
+  6. for a more technical approach: Max suggested using PWM  to control the strip.
+Or, if you're ambitious, DMA.

-I'm writing some additional extensions.
-An interesting one that I wish I had done before class is to speed up the GPIO stores.
-Currently these use large constants that the compiler will store in the code segment and then load --- this load is a expensive data cache miss.
+  7. An interesting speed extension that I wish I had done before class is to speed up the GPIO stores.
+Currently these use large constants that the compiler will store in the code segment and then load --- this load is a expensive data cache miss (see `puzzles/1-const-problems.c`).
      Options:
        1. Put the constants in the scratch registers we used in the pixie lab.
        2. Use VM to remap the GPIO memory to addresses that can be loaded in a single instruction.
        3. Use VM and turn on the data cache (the least sexy option, but works :).

 -------------------------------------------------------------------------
 ### Some timing puzzles `puzzles`